HeikoBrenn/Events/README.md

 # My Session Recordings
 Here you find a list of my recorded session.

-## 2022/03: Session for the PowerShell Communtiy Arabia
+## 2022/03: Session for the PowerShell Community Arabia
 https://youtu.be/w1c_VgdsyDE

 ## 2022/02: Session for Inn-Salzach PowerShell User Group (IN GERMAN)